michaelthomasletts/michaelthomasletts.github.io/content/blog/personal/threnody-for-maculae.md

 I relocated to NYC from Virginia in 2018.
 I quickly realized I couldn't navigate nightclubs or bars with my friends like I once did.
 I tried going out and living my life anyway.
 I love dancing, electronic music, supporting a couple of my friends who DJ, and so on.
 Eventually, however, dimly lit environments became too stressful.
 I knew something was wrong with my vision but didn't know what exactly.
 Except for sparsely populated bars, I basically stopped going out altogether.
 Friends began making it a point to find well-lit venues, bars, and restaurants for us to attend.
 It's been like this for a long time.

-It wasn't until June of 2025 my vision began "tunneling" -- losing peripheral vision, that is.
+It wasn't until June of 2025 that my vision began "tunneling" -- losing peripheral vision, that is.
 What was relegated to nighttime all of a sudden became a daytime problem.
 I was walking through Union Square one morning when I observed my peripheral vision had vanished abruptly.
 I experienced a panic attack so severe, I felt like I had to sit down.
 And I almost never experience anything like anxiety or panic attacks.

 I visited an ophthalmologist maybe a week later.
 He checked my retinas, sat in front of me, placed his hands on my knees and said "I'm so sorry."
 He urged me to schedule an appointment with a retinal specialist in Manhattan immediately.
 "I don't normally see this condition," he said, "so I don't feel comfortable diagnosing it."
 So I called and scheduled an appointment for August.